-- VA will reconsider previously rejected Gulf War Illness (Syndrome) disability claims
+- VA Reconsiders Rejected Gulf War Illness (Syndrome) Disability Claims

 - Will VA fix the veterans disability claims backlog in 2010?

-- Disabled veterans seeking benefits receive good news: "VA to expand disability claims test"
+- Disabled Vets Receive Good News: "VA to expand disability claims test"

-- Burn pits may pose long-term health risks to soldiers in Iraq and Afghanistan
+- Burn Pits May Pose Long-Term Risks to Soldiers in Iraq and Afghanistan

 Library for Veterans Disability Benefits:

-One of the most common injuries from the War on Terror is traumatic brain injury (TBI) - which has been connected with lifelong disabilities and other issues.
+Description: One of the most common injuries suffered by our troops is traumatic brain injury (TBI), which has been connected with lifelong disabilities and other issues.

 - How Are Disabled Women Veterans Treated By Veteran Affairs?

-Sleep apnea is a growing problem for US veterans - and many believe that the problem stems from the dust and toxins in the air that soldiers inhaled during service.
-Learn more about the symptoms and consequences of sleep apnea, as well as how veterans can secure disability benefits for their condition.
+Description: Sleep apnea can be a problem for US veterans, and many believe that the problem stems from the dust and toxins in the air that soldiers inhaled during service.

 - Veteran’s Disability Benefits: Who Is Eligible?